 Rinsing every two weeks

 As we have seen just above, coconut tends to promote the agglomeration of salts, thus increasing the risk of over-fattening due to an overloaded substrate.
 To avoid this, we recommend that you water every two weeks with a solution composed only of water and enzymes.

 Mineral or organic fertilizers

-We can very well cultivate in manual coconut with organic fertilizers following the same principles as organic cultivation in soil.
+You can cultivate in manual coconut with organic fertilizers following the same principles as organic cultivation in soil.
 However, mineral fertilizers, as well as the use of PH and EC testers, are a plus for controlling plant nutrition.

 Coco only or mixed?

-When the grower chooses to grow in coconut, it is often recommended adding perlite or clay balls to lighten the substrate.
+When the grower chooses to grow in coconut, it is often recommended to add perlite or clay pebbles to lighten the substrate.
 However, it is perfectly possible to grow cannabis in a substrate made entirely of coconut and achieve excellent results.

 Keeping the substrate moist